sttoracle/ORACASB/README.md

 #### **STEP 4.4**: Click on the User Activities Button
 ![](images/CASB/user_activity.png)

-A bar chart that presents the weights of the individual risk factors that contributed to the user's particular risk score.
-You can click on the activities on the chart to drill into the individual risk events associated with the user's chart.
+A bar chart that presents the weights of the individual risk factors that contributed to the user's particular risk score will be displayed.

+You can click on the individual sections on the bar chart to drill into the individual risk events associated with the user's chart ( presented by date ).

 ![](images/CASB/risk_weight.png)